Redfin pickerel: Diet

 The redfin pickerel is an ambush predator, lying in wait for unsuspecting prey animals to get within striking range.
 The pickerel fills the role of apex predator in its small, shallow, aquatic environment, feeding on smaller fishes, crayfish, and insect larvae.

-The newly hatched larvae meanwhile will feed on the larvae of other spawning fishes and insects.
+The newly hatched larvae meanwhile will feed on small organisms like water fleas, amphipods and insects.

 Ecological concerns

-The redfin pickerel sits comfortably in a position of least concern as determined by the ICUN.
-Despite this rating, the fish is still threatened by rampant environmental degradation.
+The redfin pickerel and its sister subspecies, the grass pickerel, sit comfortably in a position of least concern as determined by the International Union for Conservation of Nature (IUCN).
+Despite this rating, the redfin pickerel is still threatened by rampant environmental degradation.
 Threats from habitat loss are ever present with the continued drainage of wetlands and the building of dams drying up extraneous streams, but scientist have also noticed a heavy threat of biomagnification of metals in the species and in the surrounding community.

 The redfin pickerel is the top predator of its area, meaning it faces the greatest danger from toxin exposure.
 As it eats smaller fish and other animals that have been exposed to harmful substances, the chemicals, particularly environmental mercury, build up in the tissues of the pickerel.
 If the fish is then eaten by a bird or human, the prospect of mercury poisoning could be a serious threat.